Content code

 Corps

-After World War II from (1939-1945), consumer society developed and Quebec saw an increase in the birth rate, referred to as the “Baby Boom”.
+After World War II (1939-1945), consumer society developed and Quebec saw an increase in the birth rate, referred to as the “Baby Boom”.
 In the 1960s, society had a very high number of school-age children.
 This pushed the government to reorganize the economy and implement reforms in education, health and social services.

 Title (level 3)